gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

 errors in other people's software is too easy and doesn't enrich me.
 This project also offers a nice range of things to test: there is a stable source code installation, a development source code installation, and a pre built binary installation.
-In addition the program is implemented with the `Nimrod programming language <http://nim-lang.org>`_ which `recently released version 0.9.4
+In addition the program is implemented with the `Nim programming language <http://nim-lang.org>`_ which `recently released version 0.9.4
 <http://nim-lang.org/news.html#Z2014-04-21-version-0-9-4-released>`_.
 A